Advertisement

 Get the latest news and insight into how the Big Issue magazine is made by signing up for the Inside Big Issue newsletter

-StreetLink is an app and website that lets members of the public in England and Wales alert local outreach teams to the location of people sleeping rough.
+StreetLink is a website that lets members of the public in England and Wales alert local outreach teams to the location of people sleeping rough.

 The service, which has been running for a decade and operates 24 hours a day, 365 days a year, helps to connect people experiencing homelessness with support services that can help them.

-StreetLink has been widely adopted and Mayor of London Khan encouraged Londoners to download the app or use the service’s website if they are concerned about someone during the latest cold snap.
+StreetLink has been widely adopted and Mayor of London Khan encouraged Londoners to use the service’s website if they are concerned about someone during the latest cold snap.

 It is worthwhile having the app downloaded on your smartphone if you have one and if you spot someone and you are concerned for their welfare, it’s worth filing a report on the app.